Submissions

 Fernando, E.S., Wuimado, M.O., Trinidad, L.C. and Doronila, A.I.
 2012.
 The potential use of indigenous nickel hyperaccumulators for small-scale mining in the Philippines.
 Proceeding of the International Conference on Environmental, Socio-economic, and Health Impacts of Artisanal and Small-Scale Gold Mining.
 February 7-8, 2012, Brawijaya University, Malang, Indonesia. p 83-90.

 Jiang, J.W., Zhang, S.X., Li, S.N., Zeng, W.L., Li, F.X. and Wang, W. 2022.
 Magnetized manganese-doped watermelon rind biochar as a novel low-cost catalyst for improving oxygen reduction reaction in microbial fuel cells.
-Science of the Total Environment 802:149989, doi:10.1016/j.scitotenv.2021.149989.
+Science of The Total Environment 802:149989, doi:10.1016/j.scitotenv.2021.149989.

 Mhlongo, S.E. and Akintola, G.O.
 2021.
 Artisanal and small-scale mining activities as post-mining land use in abandoned mine sites: a case of Giyani and Musina areas, Limpopo Province of South Africa.
-Journal of Degraded and Mining Lands Management 8: 2815-2827, doi:10.15243/jdmlm.
-2021.083.2815.
+Journal of Degraded and Mining Lands Management 8:2815-2827, doi:10.15243/jdmlm.2021.083.2815.

 Osman, K.T.
 2014.
 Soil Degradation, Conservation and Remediation.
 Springer Netherlands.
 237p eBook ISBN: 978-94-007-7590-9.